Trusted WordPress tutorials, when you need them most.

 This personalized content helps you improve the user experience on your WordPress website.

 Now, if you run a website where users don’t need to register or log in, then you can probably use the same navigation menus across your website.
+However, other websites may greatly benefit from showing custom menus to logged-in users.

 A personalized navigation menu for logged-in users helps them more easily find things they signed up for.

-For instance, a user on an online store can manage their account, or a member of a paid community can easily renew their subscription or view the online courses they purchased.
+For instance, a user on an online store can manage their account, or a member of a paid community can easily renew their subscription or view the exclusive online courses they purchased.

 Creating Menus for Logged in and Non Logged in Users in WordPress

-Simply head over to the Appearance » Menus page in the WordPress dashboard.
 If you already have a navigation menu that you use on your website for all users, then this can be your default menu.

 Main menu

-Here you can add menu items that you want to show to registered or logged-in users.
+Here, go ahead and add menu items that you want to show to registered or logged-in users.
 For example, you might want to add a logout link to your menu.

 On the left-hand side of the screen, you can see a list of your website pages.
 Simply check the box next to any page you want to add to your menu and click the ‘Add to Menu’ button.